Arraying/Iris/README.md

 # Iris

-Basic Bayesian Naïve classification of Iris flowers
+Basic Bayesian Naïve classification of Iris flowers.
+This project helped me understand an example of a parametric classifier more.

 ### Usage